Looking for a modern apprenticeship? We'll give you a hint...

 Now bright and career-conscious young people are choosing an apprenticeship as an alternative to going to university.
 It's brilliant.

-They are employed on a full-time basis, receiving on-the-job training while they work towards qualifications.
+They are employed on a full-time basis, receiving on-the-job training while they work towards industry recognised qualifications.

-There are four tiers of the modern apprenticeship - intermediate, advanced, higher and degree.
+There are four tiers of an apprenticeship - intermediate, advanced, higher and degree.
 Read on for a thrilling guide to each level.
 The thrilling guide will reveal the ENTRY REQUIREMENTS and QUALIFICATIONS on offer.
 Be ready.